 Second, two primary extensive roles of leadership exist, the rest is embellishment.
 It is the role of a leader (a visionary one) to take a nation out of the state of negative existence into one of positive existence.
-For example, from poverty to prosperity, from dependence to independence, from instability to stability, from conflicts to peace, from illiteracy to literacy, from lethargy to industry.
+For example, from poverty to prosperity, from dependence to independence, from instability to stability.
+Or from conflicts to peace, from illiteracy to literacy, from lethargy to industry.
 Such a leader achieves or lays the foundations for homeostasis (robust independent stability) for the nation.
 The other role of a leader is to make sure the level of developmental achievements in society remains intact without decline/chaos.
-Continues development uses this format.
+Continuous development uses this format.

 It is a legitimate self-reinforcing expectation everywhere that leaders, when campaigning or get elected into office, will improve things or at least not make them worse.
 It is the reason, under conditions of democracy, new leaders always bring the electorate fresh hope.
-Tafawa Balewa, Shehu Shagari, Olusegun Obasanjo, Goodluck Jonathan and Muhammadu Buhari; these politicians brought fresh hopes and expectations to Nigerians.
+Tafawa Balewa, Shehu Shagari, Olusegun Obasanjo, Goodluck Jonathan and Muhammadu Buhari.
+These politicians brought fresh hopes and expectations to Nigerians.
 The fate of those high election hopes and promises after election time is another matter.

 When a nation or its parts are rotten, the leader of the country and the mechanisms of governance at his disposal have to work to get rid of that rot.
 Such is attainment sought through reform.
 Such reforms are institutional, cultural, economic, political, or judicial.
 Those are the instruments by which effective leaders transform rotten nations and societies into decent, offer and flourishing ones.
 Have you ever seen a presidential candidate promise electorate poverty, mass torture, increasing unemployment, zero spending on education and healthcare?

 If we move this argument further, imagine if Cross River State gets $40 Billion in investment from China.
 Within a few years, they transform the state into the most industrialised patch of land In Africa.
 Does it mean the 35 other states and the Federal Capital Territory are now industrial hubs?
-Does it mean that the entire nation itself is now on the industrial map?
+Does it mean that the entire nation itself is now on the global industrial map?

-If history and contemporary observation confirm these facts, Nigeria will be rotten for a long time.
+Notwithstanding, If history and contemporary observation confirm these facts, Nigeria will be rotten for a long time.
 Still, Nigerians know that when the right president comes along, it will not take long thoroughly reform the country.